secretflow/secretflow/docs/components/federated_learning/vertical_federated_learning/split_learning.rst

 Split Learning Model
 --------------------

-SecreFlow provides :py:class:`~secretflow.ml.nn.SLModel` to define a split learning model.
+SecretFlow provides :py:class:`~secretflow.ml.nn.SLModel` to define a split learning model.
 You can check the tutorial to have a try.

 Tutorial